French Accordion: The Soul of French Music

 - Ergonomic keyboard adapted to French technique

-Iconic Models:
+Iconic models:

 The “Cavagnolo Vedette” and the “Cavagnolo Super Musette” are considered benchmarks in authentic musette sound.